Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 - A requirement.txt file for running app.py was set up, writing following statement in the gitpod terminal "pip3 freeze -- > requirements.txt"
 - After setting up the requirement file a Procfile was constructing telling Heroku that app.py was used as the main file for running the website, this was done via running following command in the gitpod terminal "echo web: python app.py > Procfile"
 ### To be able to connect Django to Heroku following step was conducted
-- In the Heroku under "Setting" the same information as stated in git pod varibles (keys for stripe, amazone, ) was set up
+- In the Heroku under "Setting" the same information as stated in git pod varabiles (keys for stripe, amazone, heroku, git) was set up
 _____________________________

 #### Deploying code through Heroku was conducted through by